Lumpenproletariat: Views on its revolutionary potential

-By the early 1970s some radicals deviated from the orthodox Marxist viewpoint that the lumpenproletariat lacks significant revolutionary potential.
+By the early 1970s, some radicals deviated from the orthodox Marxist view that the lumpenproletariat lacked significant revolutionary potential.
 Herbert Marcuse, an American philosopher and sociologist of the Frankfurt School, believed that the working class in the US "having been bought up by the consumer society, has lost all class consciousness" and lay the hopes for revolution on the lumpenproletariat—the social outcasts—led by intellectuals.
 Marcuse, along with Afro-Caribbean philosopher Frantz Fanon and other radical intellectuals, proposed that elements of the lumpenproletariat are potentially leading forces in a revolutionary movement.
 According to Michael Denning Fanon revived the term, long having been disappeared from left-wing discourse, in this book The Wretched of the Earth (1961).
 He defined the lumpenproletariat as the peasantry in colonial societies of the Third World not involved in industrial production who are unaware of the dominant colonial ideology and are therefore, "ready, capable and willing to revolt against the colonial status quo for liberation."
 He described them as "one of the most spontaneous and the most radically revolutionary forces of a colonized people."
 He was not uncritical of the lumpenproletariat due to their supposed unpredictability due to "their ignorance and incomprehension."
-Colonial forces could make a use of them as hired soldiers.
+Colonial forces could make use of them as hired soldiers.

 Fanon's use of the term prompted debates and studies, including by Pierre Bourdieu and Charles van Onselen.
 The African revolutionary Amílcar Cabral was skeptical about the lumpen being used in anti-colonialist liberation revolution.
 His African Party for the Independence of Guinea and Cape Verde recruited déclassé, but not lumpenproletariat, groups as the latter were supportive of the Portuguese colonial police, while the former, in the absence of a developed proletariat in Guinea and Cape Verde, played a dynamic role in anti-colonialist struggle.
 Historian Martin Meredith wrote that Ethiopian ruler Mengistu Haile Mariam used "the lumpen-proletariat of the slums" to help with his Red Terror.